-Most laptops now come with a wireless adapter built in; however, you can purchase a wireless network adapter (or wireless LAN card) from any local computer shop or online from an Internet website.
-Prices start at £15 for a basic 802.11b card and £30 for a 802.11g card.
+Most laptops now come with a wireless adapter built-in; however, you can purchase a wireless network adapter (or wireless LAN card) from any local computer shop or online from an Internet website.
+Prices start from as little as £5.

 Please follow the instructions on the WIA page to sign in.

-The wireless internet access service is available across campus and in all university accommodation.
+The wireless internet access service is available in teaching areas, and in all University accommodation.

-- Obstacles (eg pillars) between you and the access point
+- Obstacles (e.g. walls) between you and the access point

-- Metallic objects near your wireless network adapter (eg a metal pencil case)
+- Metallic/magnetic objects near your wireless network adapter

-The WIA Internet connection is shared between all users.
+The WIA network is shared between all users.
 If one person is downloading a large file this will affect the connection speed for others.
 For this reason, it is good manners not to download large files during busy periods.

 The WIA “Sign up steps” and Terms give the minimum steps I have to take to secure my laptop.
-What else can I do to protect my work?
+What else can I do to protect my devices?

-The next step we would recommend is the installation of ‘personal firewall’ software on your laptop.
-This monitors connections into and out of your computer and allows you to authorise or block them.
-For ease of use most personal firewall packages come with sensible default settings and the ability to learn your responses – so you aren’t prompted every time you send an email.
+The next step we would recommend is the use of a firewall.
+This monitors your network connections and allows you to choose whether to allow them.
+For ease of use most personal firewall packages come with sensible default settings and the ability to learn your responses – so you aren’t constantly prompted.

 There are free firewall products available for users without a built-in firewall, such as those bundled with Windows and Mac OS.